It’s that time of year again: holiday season.

-With all the traveling, shopping for gifts, spending time with family, taking time away from work, and then catching up with everything once you return to the office, it’s not really the best time to be making progress in your training regimen.
-If you can—great, more power to you—but for a lot of guys, falling off the wagon and maintaining pre-holiday form is a major challenge.
+With all the traveling, shopping for gifts, spending time with family, taking time away from work, and then catching up with everything once you return to the office, it’s not really the best time to make progress in your training regimen.
+If you can great, more power to you; but for a lot of guys, falling off the wagon and maintaining pre-holiday form is a major challenge.

 Whether you’re dealing with family at home, traveling somewhere else, or don’t have as much time as usual, here are some exercises you can do just about anywhere, with little to no equipment.
 As long as you push yourself and move quickly from exercise to exercise, you’ll be able to get through some productive workouts in a short period of time.
 Feel free to mix and match these exercises so your out-of-gym workouts don’t get stale, while addressing every part of the body.

-Todd Durkin is a renowned trainer in the world of professional sports, having worked with athletes like Drew Brees and LaDainian Tomlinson over his career.
+Todd Durkin is a renowned trainer in the world of professional sports, having worked with athletes like Drew Brees and LaDainian Tomlinson over their respective careers.
 These exercises he chose will help you get back to basics and engage every major muscle group in your body.
 Here they are, along with his reasons for selecting them:

 “Great exercise to strengthen the obliques.”
 This is the one where you lie down on your side and engage your obliques by raising your legs while lunging your free elbow toward them simultaneously.

 “An awesome exercise to target the hips and glutes.”
 This can be done utilizing a few different variations.
 The easier one involves rotating one of your legs out while on your knees.
 A much more intense, engaging version requires you to get into a completed pushup position and rotate one of your legs away from your body and then across it, repeating until fatigue sets in on your core.